andraugust/andraugust.github.io/stat_thermo.md

 The reason for making changes quasi-statically is because we want to treat thermal properties as constant throughout the system.
 For example, if a gas's volume decreases due to it's container contracting, initially its pressure will be higher near the container's surface, so pressure becomes a function of position, which is ok except that thermodynamics associates _a_ (one) pressure, volume, etc., with the system, so we let the new pressure spread uniformly throughout the gas before doing any kind of thermal analysis on it.
 There's an entire branch of physics dedicated to non-quasistatic change that's called non-equilibrium thermodynamics, but I won't say much about it in this post.
 (Footnote—I was tempted to synonymize  "quasi-static" with "dynamic equilibrium" due to the system being in equilibrium throughout its dynamics, but really dynamic equilibrium means something different.)

-Now, to start _doing_ thermodynamics we need its fundamental postulate, sometimes called the "ergodic hypothesis":
+Now, to start deriving how macroscopic thermal properties emerge from microscopic physics, we need a fundamental postulate called the _ergodic hypothesis_:

 > For a many-particle system in thermal equilibrium, each accessible microstate is equally likely to be observed at all times.

 From a classical mechanics perspective this sounds wrong.
-In CM, microstates follow a single deterministic trajectory through phase space, one determined by the system's initial conditions and whatever forces are involved—state-transition probabilities are delta functions along the system's one and only trajectory, not uniform distributions over phase space.
+In CM, microstates follow a single deterministic trajectory through state space, one determined by the system's initial conditions and whatever forces are involved—state-transition probabilities are delta functions along the system's one and only trajectory, not uniform distributions over phase space.
 How do we get away with this postulate?
 Well, it's a postulate, so really it can say whatever it wants…just as long as it corresponds to physical reality, which, as I'll show throughout this post, for large systems like those in thermodynamics, it does.

 ### Isolated Systems